Gestalt: our sense of visual balance affects everything we see. And feel.

 Why is our ability to observe and focus on the Whole so important?

-In his Big Think article, Adam Frank states: "Reduction means looking for explanations or successful predictive descriptions of a system by focusing on its smaller-scale constitutive elements.
-If you are interested in a human body, then reductions lead down from organs to cells to DNA to genes to biomolecules and so on.
-That approach has obviously been spectacularly successful ...
-The frontier now seems to be understanding life as a complex adaptive 'ing one in which organisation and cause occur on many levels."
+"Reduction means looking for explanations or predictive models of a system by focusing on its smaller-scale parts.
+In biology, that might mean breaking the body down from organs to cells to DNA.
+That approach has been spectacularly successful… But the current frontier is understanding life as a complex adaptive system—one in which organisation and causality occur across many levels.”

 - - -